jasonmacduffie/isles-of-maga/races.md

 Very rarely, a dragon egg will hatch a humanoid, human-sized dragon, called a Dracul.
 Draculs have a tendency to inherit the traits of dragons as well, such as sassiness and hoarding behavior.
 However, because they are substantially weaker than a full-size dragon, they rely much more on social relations to secure their wealth.
 There is an ancient legend of a powerful Orc king who was usurped by a Dracul, and the Orcs respected him for his strength.

+### Diabols

+Diabols are the result of the corrupting influence of Seditionum.
+They are rare to the point of being legendary, and are practically kill-on-sight to the same extent as the Orc-aligned races.